espiondev/source2blender/docs/source/TF2-Vanilla.rst

 Character and Rig
 -----------------

-| Method 1 is easier to do as, the work is already done. `Hisanimations <https://youtu.be/7rH6_eq-I0c>`_ from the `TF2 Blender Discord Server <https://discord.gg/zHC2gJW>`_ has already made a fully working Character Ports file that you can use for yourself.
-Click on his name and it'll take you to a YouTube video where he explains what it is and how to use it.
-That's literally it we don't even have to write more about it here.
-If you have any questions about it then join the Discord server and you can ask there.
-Using this is recommended in most cases, but if you're going to do Animation work, and especially long animation work, then Method 2 is recommended, as it gives significantly better performance in animations.
+| :ref:`characterandrig_method1` is easier to do as, the work is already done. `Hisanimations <https://youtube.com/c/hisanimations>`_ from the `TF2 Blender Discord server <https://discord.gg/zHC2gJW>`_ has already made a fully working Character Ports file that you can use for yourself.
+His `YouTube video <https://youtu.be/0DMz-n1LSII>`_ explains what it is and how to use it.
+If you have questions or need help with this port, join the `Discord server <https://discord.gg/zHC2gJW>`_ to get help.
+Using this is recommended in most cases, but if you intend on animating, and especially for long animation work, then :ref:`characterandrig_method2` is recommended, as it gives significantly better performance in animations.
-| Method 2 is to extract all the Characters and Rigs from the actual game.
+| :ref:`characterandrig_method2` is to extract all the Characters and Rigs from the actual game.
 Three tools are used.
-It's definitely not as simple of a method, as in Method 1 everything is already done for you.
-You should only do this if you'll be doing animations and need the max performance.
-You can still animate with Method 1, it will just not give as high of an FPS counter.
+It's definitely not as simple as the other method.
+You should only do this if you'll be doing animations and need the most viewport performance.
+You can still animate with method 1, it won't be as fast as it could be.
-| Method 2 requires a fully working copy of Team Fortress 2 and a recent copy of Blender.
-You don't need a copy of the game to use Method 1.
-If you are unable to get these methods to work, it is recommended to use the latest version of Blender.
+| :ref:`characterandrig_method2` requires a functioning copy of Team Fortress 2 and a recent copy of Blender.
+You don't need a copy of the game for method 1.

 .. _characterandrig_method1:

 Method 1 (Recommended)
 ^^^^^^^^^^^^^^^^^^^^^^

-| Go to `This Youtube Video <https://youtu.be/7rH6_eq-I0c>`_ and follow the instructions.
+| Watch `Hisanimations' TF2 Blender port <https://youtu.be/7rH6_eq-I0c>`_ and follow the instructions.

 .. _characterandrig_method2: